amanasmuei/prompt-tool/docs/getting-started/README.md

 ## What is EasyPrompt?

-EasyPrompt transforms amateur AI prompts into professional ones instantly.
+EasyPrompt is an AI prompt optimization platform that transforms amateur AI prompts into professional ones instantly.
 It analyzes your prompts, identifies issues, and generates optimized versions across multiple AI providers.

 **Perfect for:**
 - Developers using AI APIs